MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/power-portal-reference.md

 ms.dyn365.ops.version: 10.0.12
 ---

-# Power Apps Portal reference
+# Power Apps portals reference

 [!include[banner](../includes/banner.md)]
 [!include [banner](../includes/preview-banner.md)]

-Power Apps Portals will enable create, update and delete operations to Finance and Operations entities that are available as virtual entities in the Common Data Service.
-This topic explains the scenarios that are be implemented in Power Apps Portals for Finance and Operations.
+Power Apps portals will enable create, update, and delete operations to Finance and Operations entities that are available as virtual entities in the Common Data Service.
+This topic explains the scenarios that are implemented in Power Apps portals for Finance and Operations.

-## Anonymous access from Power Apps Portal
+## Anonymous access from Power Apps portals

 Collaboration scenarios in business processes such as bidding or onboarding of prospects in Finance and Operations require that external users participate from the Power Apps Portal, even though they aren't users in Finance and Operations.
 The simplicity of anonymous access is appealing in these types of scenarios because the users, who might not be users in Finance and Operations, don't have to sign in at all.
 However, they are expected to perform create, read, update, and delete (CRUD) operations in Finance and Operations to complete any meaningful tasks in the business processes.